Sriisshti/Degen-token-/README.md

 To run this program, you will need to use Remix, an online Solidity IDE.
 Follow these steps to get started:

-Visit Remix: Go to https://remix.ethereum.org/.
+1.Visit Remix: Go to Remix.
-Create a New File: Click on the "+" icon in the left-hand sidebar to create a new file.
+2.Create a New File: Click on the "+" icon in the left-hand sidebar to create a new file.
-Save the File: Save the file with a .sol extension (e.g., degen.sol).
+3.Save the File: Save the file with a .sol extension (e.g., degen.sol).
-Copy and Paste Code: Copy and paste the following code into the new file:
+4.Copy and Paste Code: Copy and paste the following code into the new file:

 ### Executing program

 To run the program, follow these steps:

 Compile the Code:

-Click on the "Solidity Compiler" tab in the left-hand sidebar.
+1.Click on the "Solidity Compiler" tab in the left-hand sidebar.
-Ensure the "Compiler" option is set to a compatible version, such as "0.8.23".
+2.Ensure the "Compiler" option is set to a compatible version, such as "0.8.24".
-Click on the "Compile Degen.sol" button.
+3.Click on the "Compile Degen.sol" button.
 Deploy the Contract:

-Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.
+1.Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Degen" contract from the dropdown menu.
+2.Select the "DegenToken" contract from the dropdown menu.
-Click on the "Deploy" button.
+3.Click on the "Deploy" button.
 Interact with the Contract:

-Minting Tokens: Upon deployment, 10 DGN tokens are minted to the contract address.
-Creating Tokens: Call the createTokens function.
+1.Minting Tokens: Use the mintToken function to mint tokens for buyers in the queue.
+2.Transferring Tokens: Use the transferDegen function to transfer tokens to another player.
+3.Redeeming Tokens: Use the redeemyourloot function to redeem tokens for loot cards.
+4.Checking Balance: Use the checkYourBalance function to check your token balance.
-Destroying Tokens: Call the destroyTokens function with the amount to burn tokens .
+5.Burning Tokens: Use the burnDegen function to burn tokens you own.
 ```
 /*Your task is to create a ERC20 token and deploy it on the Avalanche network for Degen Gaming.
 The smart contract should have the following functionality: